ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/pandas.md

 ### Aside: Panel Data

 Pandas has a few other fundamental data structures that we have not yet discussed, namely the `pd.Panel` and `pd.Panel4D` objects.
 These can be thought of, respectively, as three-dimensional and four-dimensional generalizations of the (one-dimensional) `Series` and (two-dimensional) `DataFrame` structures.
 Once you are familiar with indexing and manipulation of data in a `Series` and `DataFrame`, `Panel` and `Panel4D` are relatively straightforward to use.
-In particular, the `loc`, and `iloc` indexers discussed in *Data Indexing and Selection* extend readily to these higher-dimensional structures.
+In particular, the `loc`, and `iloc` indexers discussed in *Data indexing and selection* extend readily to these higher-dimensional structures.

 We won't cover these panel structures further in this text, as I've found in the majority of cases that multi-indexing is a more useful and conceptually simpler representation for higher-dimensional data.
 Additionally, panel data is fundamentally a dense data representation, while multi-indexing is fundamentally a sparse data representation.
 As the number of dimensions increases, the dense representation can become very inefficient for the majority of real-world datasets.
 For the occasional specialized application, however, these structures can be useful.
 If you'd like to read more about the `Panel` and `Panel4D` structures, see the references listed in *Further Resources*.